Caltech-IPAC/nexsciTAP/Sphinx/spatial_index.rst

 we used above) results in ~arcsecond cells and level 7 is around half a degree.
-In test we ran of the full range of cell sizes and a with cone searches on the sky ranging from arcsecond to a few degrees, uniformly distributed in log(radius), the optimum was somewhere in the center (around level 14).
+In test we ran of the full range of cell sizes and a with cone searches on the sky ranging from arcsecond to a few degrees, uniformly distributed in log(radius), the optimum was somewhere in the middle (around level 14).

 See the next section for information on software tools to help populate the x, y, z and spatial-index columns.